Judges of the International Criminal Court: Qualifications, election and terms

 Judges are elected to the ICC by the Assembly of States Parties, the court's governing body.
 They serve nine-year terms and are not generally eligible for re-election.

 By the time of their election, all judges must be nationals of states parties to the Rome Statute, and no two judges may be nationals of the same state.
-They must be "persons of high moral character, impartiality and integrity who possess the qualifications required in their respective States for appointment to the highest judicial offices", and they must "have an excellent knowledge of and be fluent in at least one of the working languages of the Court" (English and French).

-Judges are elected from two lists of candidates.
+They must be "persons of high moral character, impartiality and integrity who possess the qualifications required in their respective States for appointment to the highest judicial offices", and they must "have an excellent knowledge of and be fluent in at least one of the working languages of the Court" (English and French).Judges are elected from two lists of candidates.
 List A comprises candidates who have "established competence in criminal law and procedure, and the necessary relevant experience, whether as judge, prosecutor, advocate or in other similar capacity, in criminal proceedings".
 List B comprises candidates who have "established competence in relevant areas of international law such as international humanitarian law and the law of human rights, and extensive experience in a professional legal capacity which is of relevance to the judicial work of the Court".
-Elections are organised so that there are always at least nine serving judges from List A and at least five from List B.
+Elections are organised so as to maintain at least nine judges from List A and at least five from List B on the court.

 The Assembly of States Parties is required to "take into account the need for the representation of the principal legal systems of the world, equitable geographical representation and a fair representation of female and male judges.
 They shall take into account the need to include judges with legal expertise on specific issues, including, but not limited to, violence against women and children."
-Thus, there are voting requirements established which require at least six judges to be female and at least six to be male.
-Additionally, each regional group of the United Nations has at least two judges.
-If a regional group has more than sixteen states parties this leads to a minimum voting requirement of three judges from this regional group.
-Therefore, from the Statute's entry into force for the Maldives on 1 December 2011, all regional groups can claim a third judge.
+For this purpose, voting requirements have been established that aim to maintain at least six female judges and at least six male judges on the court, and at least two from each regional group of the United Nations.
+If a regional group has more than sixteen states parties, the minimum voting requirement for this regional group increases by one.
+Therefore, since the Statute's entry into force for the Maldives on 1 December 2011, all regional groups can claim a third judge.